 In preparation for my adventure at the Manhattan Cocktail Classic on Saturday, Monday, and Tuesday, I’m indulging in my lone souvenir from Panama: a bottle of Abuelo 7 year old rum that I purchased at the airport.

-I was hoping to bring back some rum, but I couldn’t bring any through security, so I had to settle for buying my bottle at duty free.
-It was a little disappointing because I found a great liquor store near my hotel on the final night in Panama City–they had some interesting local spirits that weren’t available at the airport.
+I was hoping to bring back some rum, but I couldn’t bring any through security as I didn’t have checked luggage, so I had to settle for buying my bottle of Ron Abuelo at duty free.
+It was a little disappointing because I found a great liquor store near my hotel on the final night in Panama City — they had some interesting local spirits that weren’t available at the airport.

 While I was in Gamboa, I kept hearing about Abuelo rum.
 It is the most popular local brand, and it’s cheap.
 A typical bottle costs about $7.
 I decided to splurge on the aged rum for $12.

 It has a light, pleasantly sweet aroma that coincides with its amber hue.
 It’s not overpowering, and requires a close sniff to appreciate.
 The flavor is also light and smooth with a little sweetness up front.
 It has a mild, delayed burn and virtually no bite.

 I know there are cocktails in which to use aged rum, but I wouldn’t bother with this one.
 This is an enjoyable rum to sip (but not quite as enjoyable as my Scotch).

 Have you tried Abuelo rum?
 What did you think?